MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/quickstart-access-fleet-kubernetes-api.md

 [!INCLUDE [free trial note](~/reusable-content/ce-skilling/azure/includes/quickstarts-free-trial-note.md)]

 * You need a Fleet resource with a hub cluster and member clusters.
-If you don't have one, see [Create an Azure Kubernetes Fleet Manager resource and join member clusters using Azure CLI](quickstart-create-fleet-and-members.md).
+If you don't have one, see [Create an Azure Kubernetes Fleet Manager resource and join member clusters using Azure CLI](quickstart-access-fleet-hub-cluster-kubernetes-api.md).
 * The identity (user or service principal) you're using needs to have the Microsoft.ContainerService/fleets/listCredentials/action on the Fleet resource.

-## Access the Kubernetes API of the Fleet resource
+## Access Fleet hub cluster Kubernetes API

 1. Set the following environment variables for your subscription ID, resource group, and Fleet resource: